ryanxfz/ff-hm-time-distribution/README.md

 ## The histogram
 - The generated plots for the year 2024 and 2025 are saved to the `histograms` folder in the repository.
 The file names are `FF_HM_2024.pdf` and `FF_HM_2025.pdf` respectively.
+- The histogram for the cumulated results of 2024 and 2025 can also be found under the `histograms` directory with the file name `FF_HM_2425`.
 - NOTE: Each block (bins) in the histogram represents a 1-minute interval of the finish times.
 - ## Extension:
     - I've also added the histograms of each countries with at least 10 runners... cuz why not.